 We may use your information to:

-carry out our obligations arising from any contracts entered into between you and us (e.g fulfilment of orders).
+Carry out our obligations arising from any contracts entered into between you and us (e.g fulfilment of orders).

-allow you to participate in interactive features of our service, when you choose to do so.
+Allow you to participate in interactive features of our service if available and when you choose to do so.

-All information you provide to us is stored on our secure servers.
+All information you provide to us is stored on external secure servers.
 Any payment transactions are provided by external dedicated service providers and are encrypted using SSL technology.
 We do not store any payment information.

 We take your privacy very seriously, and will take all reasonable steps to protect your personal data, but please be aware that any data which you send to our site is sent at your own risk.

 DISCLOSURE OF YOUR INFORMATION